Systems of Polynomials with At Least One Positive Real Zero: Introduction

 However, no complete multivariate generalization of Descartes' rule of signs for upper bounds of numbers of positive real zeros is known, except for a conjecture proposed by Itenberg and Roy in 1996 (\cite{it}) and subsequently disproven by T.Y.
 Li in 1998 (\cite{li}).
 In \cite{mu}, a special case for systems of polynomials with at most one positive real zero was considered through the theory of oriented matroids.
 Based on this method, a partially multivariate generalization of Descartes' rule of signs for systems of polynomials supported on circuits can be found in \cite{bi,bi2}.

-While lower bounds guarantee the existence of positive real zeros which has applications in fields such as polynomial optimization (the existence of global minimizers, \cite{ba,nie,sc}), chemical reaction networks (the existence of positive steady states, \cite{jo,mu}) and so on, there are few results on lower bounds of numbers of positive real zeros for polynomials or systems of polynomials in literature.
+While lower bounds guarantee the existence of positive real zeros which has applications in fields such as polynomial optimization (the existence of global minimizers, \cite{ba,nie,sc}), chemical reaction networks (the existence of positive steady states, \cite{jo,mu}) and so on, there are few results on lower bounds of numbers of positive real zeros for polynomials or systems of polynomials in the literature.
 In \cite{so}, a lower bound of numbers of real zeros for systems of Wronski polynomials was derived.

-In this paper, we prove several theorems on systems of polynomials with at least one positive real zero (Theorem \ref{thm5}, Theorem \ref{thm2} and Theorem \ref{thm7}), based on the theory of conceive polynomials developed in \cite{ba}.
-Birch's theorem (see Remark \ref{re}) firstly appearing in statistics concerns on systems of polynomials with exactly one positive real zero.
-Our results can be viewed as a generalization of Birch's theorem to some extent.
-Moreover, we give a class of polynomials which attain their global minimums (Theorem \ref{thm4}), since in polynomial optimization, the existence of global minimizers of objective polynomials is often formulated as an assumption for some of the algorithmic approaches (\cite{ba,nie,sc}).
+In this paper, we concentrate on the case of lower bound one for the number of positive real zeros.
+More specifically, we prove several theorems on systems of polynomials with at least one positive real zero (Theorem \ref{thm5}, Theorem \ref{thm2} and Theorem \ref{thm7}), based on the theory of conceive polynomials developed in \cite{ba}.
+These theorems provide sufficient conditions for systems of polynomials admitting at least one positive real zero in terms of their Newton polytopes and combinatorial structure and can be also seen as a first step to the broader problem of bounding the number of positive real zeros from the below for systems of polynomials.

+In polynomial optimization problems, the existence of global minimizers of objective polynomials is often formulated as an assumption for some of the algorithmic approaches (\cite{ba,nie,sc}).
+However, this assumption is very non-trivial.
+To verify that a given polynomial has this property is a difficult problem.
+As another contribution of this paper, we give a class of polynomials which attain their global minimums in the first quadrant (Theorem \ref{thm4}).